Anti-vaccine protest in Canada spurs outrage

 The most visible contingent of protesters were truck drivers who parked their big rigs on Parliament Hill.
 Some of them were protesting a rule that took effect Jan.
 15 requiring truckers entering Canada to be fully immunized against the coronavirus.

+Meanwhile, police on Tuesday moved to end a protest convoy of trucks and other vehicles that had been blocking a major U.S. border crossing in Coutts, Alberta, since Saturday.
+It turned violent after some protesters breached police barriers to join the demonstration, authorities said.

+“I’ve received reports in the last hour of people aligned with the protesters assaulting RCMP officers, including one instance trying to ram members of the RCMP, later leading to a collision with a civilian vehicle,” Alberta Premier Jason Kenney.
+“This kind of conduct is totally unacceptable.
+Without hesitation, I condemn those actions and I call for calm.”

-Some opposition Conservative lawmakers attended the protest, and Conservative Party leader Erin O’Toole, who is facing a revolt among his lawmakers, met with some of the truckers.
+Some opposition Conservative lawmakers attended the protest in Ottawa, and Conservative Party leader Erin O’Toole, who is facing a revolt among his lawmakers, met with some of the truckers.

 Phil Haggart, a counter-protester, said he was there to show that there are voices in favor of public health measures.